Somerville Indigenous Trades Apprenticeship Award Recipients

 In partnership with Trade Winds to Success, Robert B. Somerville Co. has established the Somerville Indigenous Trades Apprenticeship Award to demonstrate its dedication to improving the ability of Indigenous employment candidates to pursue a meaningful and sustainable career in the pipeline construction industry.

-The scholarships are allocated to two individuals who are First Nation, Métis or Inuit and have completed their pre-apprenticeship training through Trade Winds to Success.
-Two awards of $500 will be allocated once per year.
+The scholarships are allocated to individuals who are First Nation, Métis or Inuit and have completed their pre-apprenticeship training through Trade Winds to Success.

 Electrical Program Graduate 2020